mautic/developer-documentation-new/docs/plugins/mvc.rst

         Mars
     </a>

+.. vale on

-* ``data-target`` should be the selector for the modal where content will be injected.
+* ``data-target`` defines the selector for the modal that receives injected content.
 Mautic provides a shared modal with the ID ``#MauticSharedModal``.
-* ``data-header`` sets the modal’s title/header.
+* ``data-header`` sets the modal’s title or header.

+.. vale off

 AJAX Forms
 ==========

+.. vale on

-When using Symfony’s Form services, Mautic automatically enables AJAX the Form.
+When using Symfony’s Form services, Mautic automatically enables AJAX for the Form.
 No additional configuration is necessary.

 AJAX content callbacks
 ======================